Our highest priority is the safety and security of the UHart community.

 Here are a few theft prevention tips...

-• Never leave your bicycle unattended or unsecure, even if it’s just for a minute.
+• Never leave your bicycle unattended or unsecured, even if it’s just for a minute.

 • If you notice someone hanging around a bicycle rack, report this to Public Safety.

-For bicycle safety tips, visit the National High Traffic Safety Administration website.
+For bicycle safety tips, visit the National High Traffic Safety Administration Bicycle Safety.

 The University of Hartford encourages all community members to educate themselves about interpersonal violence and share this info with friends.
-Confront friends who make excuses for other peoples abusive behavior, speak up against racist, sexist, and homophobic jokes or remarks.
 A good is bystander someone who models pro-social behaviors and intervenes when a potentially dangerous situation occurs.
+Good bystanders also confront friends who make excuses for other peoples abusive behavior, and speak up against racist, sexist, and homophobic jokes or remarks.

 To combat sexual assault on campus, the most powerful tool is your conveying your concern.
 The best way bystanders can assist in creating an empowering climate free of interpersonal violence is to diffuse the problem behaviors before they escalate.